Tears as British public pays respects to queen’s coffin

 In sombre scenes, many people stopped and bowed or curtsied towards the coffin.
 Others crossed themselves, or removed their hats.

 Some prayed towards the casket or wiped away tears with tissues.
-Some brought their infants in pushchairs.
+Others brought their infants in pushchairs.
 Old soldiers stopped and gave one last salute to their former commander-in-chief.

-Sue Harvey, 50, an accountant, was among those in tears after filing past the coffin.
+Accountant Sue Harvey, 50, was among those in tears after filing past the coffin.

 “Inside it was really quiet, really calm, and incredibly emotional.
 A lot of people were in tears but there was a total silence.
 It was just so respectful,“ she told AFP.